 Kramat, Tanjong, Ipoh, Menglembu, Batu and Bungsar) and lost to six of the Opposition's strongest challengers (Lim Kean Siew, SF; Lim Chong Eu, UDP; D.R.
 Seenivasagam and S.P.
-Seenivasa- gam, PPP; Tan Chee Khoon, SF and Devan Nair, PAP).
-This massive victory which has been attributed largely to external politics, namely, the konfrontasi waged by Sukarno, lulled UMNO and MCA into illusions as to their collective popularity and strength after konfrontasi had ended, and made both unprepared psychologically for anything but another big victory in 1969.
+Seenivasagam, PPP; Tan Chee Khoon, SF and Devan Nair, PAP).
+This massive victory, which has been attributed largely to external politics, namely the konfrontasi waged by Sukarno, lulled UMNO and MCA into illusions as to their collective popularity and strength after konfrontasi had ended, and made both unprepared psychologically for anything but another big victory in 1969.

 With merger in September 1963, the federal parliament was enlarged to a 159-member capacity (Malayan states 104; Singapore 15; Sarawak 24 and Sabah 16).
 The UMNO-MCA-MIC coalition managed to secure new allies in Sarawak and Sabah, though not in Singapore.
 Sabah contributed 16 seats, and Sarawak 18 before the Kalong Ningkan crisis in 1966, and 17 after it.
 In August 1965, following Singapore's separation from the federation, the size of the federal House of Representatives dropped to 144 seats.
-On the eve of Parliament's dissolution in view of the forthcoming 1969 elections, the UMNO- Jed Alliance commanded 122 out of the 144 seats, nearly 85 per cent-in the Lower House.
+On the eve of Parliament's dissolution in view of the forthcoming 1969 elections, the UMNO-led Alliance commanded 122 out of the 144 seats-nearly 85 per cent-in the Lower House.

 It was when the 10 May 1969 election returns in West Malaysia came in that the quiet, calm confidence of UMNO members and supporters in the democratic process became rippled with doubt.
-The middle Chinese pillar collapsed unexpectedly at the polls and UMNO's hold on federal and state power was given a severe jolt.
-Despite a 10-seat handicap from unopposed allied candidates in Sabah in the federal race, the Alliance 'sailing boat'4, which, at past elections was always in the forefront, had, in the
+The middle, Chinese pillar collapsed unexpectedly at the polls and UMNO's hold on federal and state power was given a severe jolt.
+Despite a 10-seat handicap from unopposed allied candidates in Sabah in the federal race, the Alliance 'sailing boat', which at past elections was always in the forefront, had, in the

-&lt;sup>3 'The main feature of the (1964) election was perhaps the pre-eminence of a single issue.
+3 &#x27;The main feature of the (1964) election was perhaps the pre-eminence of a single issue.
 This was the Indonesian "Confrontation" of Malaysia and the threat which it posed to the country's security.
-From the very outset of the campaign the Alliance showed its determination to make this the central issue and, helped by the PAP, succeeded in compelling the other parties (notably the SF) to concentrate their energies in refuting the various charges ofdisloyalty that were made against them.'
+From the very ouste of the campaign the Alliance showed its determination to make this the central issue and, helped by the PAP, succeeded in compelling the other parties (notably the SF) to concentrate their energies in refuting the various charges of disloyalty that were made against them.'
 Ratnam and Milne, 1964 Election, p.
 110.

-&lt;sup>4 Symbol of the Alliance Party.
+Symbol of the Alliance Party.

+Table I

-The Alliance Table 1 The Alliance in the Malayan Federal Elections (1955-1969)
+The Alliance in the Malayan Federal Elections (1955-1969)

 Entered Won Lost

+1955

+UMNO 35 34 1

+MCA 15 15 0

-1955 UMNO MCA MIC 35 15 2 34 15 2 1 0 0
+MIC 2 2 0

+1959 1

+UMNO 70 52 18

+MCA 31 19 12

-1959 UMNO MCA MIC 70 31 3 52 19 3 18 12 0
+MIC 3 3 0

+1964

+UMNO 68 59 9

+MCA 33 27 6

-1964 UMNO MCA MIC 68 33 3 59 27 3 9 6 0
+MIC 3 3 0

+1969 - 1

+UMNO 68 51 17

+MCA 33 13 20

-1969 UMNO MCA MIC 68 33 3 51 13 2 17 20 1
+MIC 3 2 1